gustavomaltez/gmaltez.dev/README.md

 ## 🛠 Stack

-- [fresh](https://fresh.deno.dev/) - An awesome web framework that runs on top of deno
+- [fresh](https://fresh.deno.dev/) - An awesome web framework that runs on top of deno.
-- [preact](https://preactjs.com/) - A fast 3kB alternative to React with the same modern API
+- [preact](https://preactjs.com/) - A fast 3kB alternative to React with the same modern API.
-- [twind](https://twind.dev/) - The smallest, fastest, most feature complete Tailwind-in-JS solution in existence
+- [twind](https://twind.dev/) - The smallest, fastest, most feature complete Tailwind-in-JS solution in existence.
-- [typescript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript
+- [typescript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain JavaScript.
-- [deno](https://deno.land/) - An awesome runtime for javascript and typescript with a lot of cool features
+- [deno](https://deno.land/) - An awesome runtime for javascript and typescript with a lot of cool features.
-- [firebase](https://firebase.google.com/) - A collection of services provided by google to help you build and grow your app
+- [firebase](https://firebase.google.com/) - A collection of services provided by google to help you build and grow your app.

+## 🔥Features

+- Read posts from markdown files and build a static html page for each post during build time.
+- Changelog page to show the changes that I made to the blog.
+- Search posts by title, snippet or tags.
+- Fast and responsive.
+- Dark mode.

+## 📝 ToDo

+- [ ] Add comments section.
+- [ ] Add logic to show related posts.
+- [ ] Enable multi language support.
+- [ ] Enhance user experience.
+- [ ] Make it 100% accessible.

 ## 🚀 Setup